Honda admits under-reporting serious U.S. accidents since 2003

 "I haven't got a detailed report yet, but it seems there were a lot of administrative mistakes on the ground," Honda CEO Takanobu Ito told reporters at a corporate event in southern Japan on Tuesday.

-Honda and Japanese supplier Takata Corp (7312.T) have been at the center of investigations of defects in Takata air bags.
+Honda and Japanese supplier Takata Corp have been at the centre of investigations of defects in Takata air bags.
 Since 2008, Honda has recalled more than 7.5 million U.S. cars because defects can cause the inflators in some Takata air bags to rupture, spraying metal shards into vehicle occupants.

 Asked what Honda had made of an early, pre-recall Takata air bag accident, in 2004, Ito said: "We don't have knowledge of inflators but ... it was difficult to foresee that it would expand" to similar accidents or recalls.